JMDKC/personal-site-hugo/content/writing/2024-02-19-you-need-a-raci.md

 So says somebody at some point in seemingly every big cross-functional project I’ve ever worked on.
 (Cross-functional here meaning that the team is made up of some combination of engineers, product people, and people working in other areas of the business.)

 The cry goes up when progress is slow, deadlines are looming, communications aren’t getting through, and people don’t seem to be stepping up and taking responsibility for moving things forward.
-The cry also goes up regardless of whether a RACI was created at the project’s outset.
+The cry also goes up whether or not a RACI was actually created at the project’s outset.

-RACIs tend to be ignored, then.
+In my experience, RACIs tend to be ignored.
 Why?
 The business, generally, like the idea of a RACI.
 But the tech team disagree, seeing it as an old-school IT, waterfall-era relic.
 Sometimes out of this conflict some version of a RACI is created; when created, this resistance means the document isn’t always actively maintained; still less often, it is actually followed by everyone on the project team.

 In my view, and at the risk of sounding like a prevaricating centrist dad, both sides have good points.
 Some form of limited RACI is actually useful in projects.
 But being ruled by your RACI isn’t very useful.
 Having a RACI but not maintaining or following it is actively un-useful.